zwelshman/mysite/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+    title: "Hey there! \U0001F44B I'm Zach a data scientist and biomedical engineer on a mission to apply data science and engineering approches to improve the health and outcomes for people and patients."
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you